Diddy (song)

-"Diddy" is the eponymous song by American rapper P. Diddy, featuring a guest appearance from American musician Pharrell Williams, who performs the hook.
+"Diddy" is the song by American rapper P. Diddy, featuring a guest appearance from American musician Pharrell Williams, who performs the hook.
 The song was released in 2001 by Bad Boy Records and Arista Records as the third single from Diddy's third studio album, The Saga Continues....
 The song was produced by the Neptunes, and written by its performers along with rapper Loon.

 The hook borrows elements from the 1988 song "Jimmy" by Boogie Down Productions, from which it was inspired.